Playland is Vancouver’s amusement park with all kinds of rides including roller coasters, a flume log chute, bumper cars and various fun kiddy rides.

 At Playland there is also the Flume (log chute), AtmosFear and Drop Zone (the last of which is kind of like bungee-jumping, except that they shoot you up through the air).
 There are also all kinds of rides for tiny folk.

-Playland is a great place – it’s not modern and fancy like Disneyland, but still lots of fun.
+Playland is a great place – it’s not modern and fancy like Disneyland, but still tons of fun.

 Think of Playland kind of like a large fancy midway carnival that comes to your town once a year and sets up in a parking lot – with the usual Tilt-a-Whirl, Scrambler and Ferris Wheel.
 Playland has some fancier rides too though, like the giant Wave Swinger, the Beast and Hellevator.
-Kids love the place!
+It’s impressive and kids love the place!

-In 2018 Playland opens for the season on May 5 and continues until September 16 according to the following schedule:
+In 2019 Playland opens for the season on May 4 and continues until September 15 according to the following schedule.
+(Note: Dates and times are subject to change.)

 TICKET TIP #1: Buy your tickets in advance online or at 7-11, Safeway, Save-on-Foods or Urban Fare and save between $2 and $5.

-TICKET TIP #2: New for 2018, admission is half-price for full fare (i.e., 48″+ tickets) on Tuesdays between July 4th and August 15th.
-To qualify though you need to arrive between 2 pm and 6 pm.
+TICKET TIP #2: New for 2018, admission was half-price last year for full fare (i.e., 48″+ tickets) on Tuesdays between early July and the middle of August.
+To qualify though you needed to arrive between 2 pm and 6 pm.
+Hopefully this will be the same again in 2019.

 Tips and Advice